 Top 5 Bay Area Hyphy Bangers That Every Hip Hop Head Should Know

-In the late 1990’s, Keak da Sneak coined the term “hyphy.”
+In the late 1990s, Keak da Sneak coined the term “hyphy.”
 “Hyphy” means to be hyperactive and defined a generation of rap in Northern California.
-The Bay Area created their own Mecca for underground rap in the early 2000’s.
+The Bay Area created its own Mecca for underground rap in the early 2000s.
 Some of the Bay Area hip hop pioneers include Mac Dre, Andre Nickatina, E-40, The Jacka, and Too $hort.
-These five helped curate a genre known for outlandish lyrics, aggressive beats, and silly ad libs.
+These five helped curate a genre known for outlandish lyrics, aggressive beats, and silly ad-libs.

-Growing up in San Francisco in the early 2000’s, I was immersed in Bay Area hip hop culture from an early age.
-I’d hear low riders doing donuts in my high school’s parking lot, attend local shows at Slim’s (RIP), and go to Oakland for first Fridays every month to see up and coming musicians perform.
-Throughout my young adulthood, every party I’d go to I’d hear the same 10 songs, but nobody was mad!
+Growing up in San Francisco in the early 2000s, I was immersed in Bay Area hip hop culture from an early age.
+I’d hear low riders doing donuts in my high school’s parking lot, attend local shows at Slim’s (RIP), and go to Oakland for first Fridays every month to see up-and-coming musicians perform.
+Throughout my young adulthood, at every party I’d go to I’d hear the same 10 songs, but nobody was mad!
 These songs were greeted with the same smiling, thizz faces throughout the crowd.

 So I’ve curated my top five bangers with current and older songs to give you a taste of the history and vibes from the Bay Area.